mathfur/apodidae/README.md

 #-->> end
 #-->> end
 ```
-and

-Create some rachis files.
+and, then you create some rachis files.
 Example:
 ```ruby
 # data/rachis/foo.rachis
 str1 'abc'
 ```

-Create some connection files.
+and, then you create some connection files.
 Example:
 ```ruby
 # tmp/connection/foo.rb